Maniac-Devil-Knuckles/TextChat/README.md

 # TextChat
 A simple plugin that allows you to write messages in a chat.
 ## Description
-- You can talk to all the people in the game on the E button.
+- You can talk to all the people in the game on the [~] button.
 - to send a message , write . the dot and the message that follows it.
 - after that, press Enter on the keyboard.